 If you're like us, you're bored of wearing the same pair of black leggings to yoga class day in and day out.
-Fun colors and patterns give us a chance to express a little individuality and style in class or wear them for other things besides yoga.
-However, through our testing process, we discovered the reason why black is such a popular color when it comes to yoga pants - it masks any signs of sweat!
+Fun colors and patterns allow us to express some individuality and style on the mat or wear them for other things besides yoga.
+However, through our testing process, we discovered why black is such a popular color when it comes to yoga pants - it masks any signs of sweat!
 (They can also be worn outside of the studio and dressed up or down).
-We've all seen that girl in class who looks like she wet herself by the end of it.
-You are probably just as sweaty as her, so what's the difference?
-You're wearing black leggings, and she has gray ones on, and the gray material has darkened.
-It's not her fault; it's the pants!
-While all of the colored pants that we tried in this review changed color to some degree when wet, the gray pants were the works offenders for some reason.
+If you've ever worked up a sweat wearing the wrong pants during your practice, you know why this is important.
+Depending on material content and breathability, lighter colors often have more noticeable sweat stains than dark colors by the end of your session.
 Keep that in mind, particularly if you have a vigorous practice or know that you sweat a lot.
-If you do, the Lululemon Train or Onzie Capri are the way to go.
-They never change hue when wet, and we have almost a half a dozen different prints of theirs in our closet to verify that statement
+If you know you do, the Onzie Capri is the way to go.
+They never change hue when wet, and we have nearly a half dozen different prints in our closet to verify that statement.

-As for prints, we love mixing it up with bright flowers, trippy designs, or other colorful options; however, we've seen some unsuccessful ones out there, including the one on the Teeki Hot Pant that we tested.
-The deer skull is just downright creepy, and the antlers reach up on either side of your legs and appear to be poking you in the crotch.
+As for prints, we love mixing things up with bright flowers, trippy designs, or other colorful options; however, we've seen some unsuccessful ones out there.
+One pair we tested featured a deer skull that was just downright creepy, and the antlers reached up on either side of the legs and appeared to be poking us in the crotch.
 Not the best look!
-This year, we tested the Cloud print and were far more impressed.
-Typically, we recommend choosing a pair that is darker in color so you can avoid the dreaded sweat stains; however, if sweat stains do not bother you, or you're set on a particular print, you won't know until you try them.
+Typically, we recommend choosing a darker pair so you can avoid the dreaded sweat stains; however, if sweat stains do not bother you, or you're set on a particular print, we say go for it.